Giant-cell fibroma

 Giant-cell fibroma is a benign localized fibrous mass.
 It often mimics other fibroepithelial growths and can be distinguished by its histopathology.
-The exact cause of giant-cell fibromas is unknown however there is no evidence to show that it can be caused by irritation.
+The exact cause of giant-cell fibromas is unknown, and there is no evidence that they can be caused by irritation.
 Giant-cell fibromas can be removed by surgical incision, electrosurgery, or laser excision.

 Signs and symptoms

 Giant-cell fibromas are commonly located on the gingiva.
 The tongue is the second most common location, followed by the palate or buccal mucosa.
-Giant-cell fibromas are usually asymptomatic and appear as 0.5-1cm pedunculated or sessile lesions with a pebbly or bosselated surface.
+Giant-cell fibromas are usually asymptomatic and appear as 0.5-1 cm pedunculated or sessile lesions with a pebbly or bosselated surface.

 Diagnosis

 Giant-cell fibromas are fibrous hyperplasic lesions and are diagnosed based on histopathological examination.
 Giant-cell fibromas are histologically distinguished by multinucleated giant cells and numerous large stellate or varying density in the collagenous stroma.
 The giant cells are typically seen adjacent to the epithelium in connective tissue.
 Some of these cells have stain characteristics of melanin and contain small brown granules.
 The overlying epithelium has long thin rate ridges and is hyperplatic.
 Sometimes an artifactual space dividing the surrounding fibrous stroma from the giant fibroblasts can be seen.

 Histopathological giant fibroblasts can distinguish giant-cell fibromas from other lesions.
 Differential diagnosis includes an irritation fibroma, lipoma, retrocuspid papillae, peripheral ameloblastoma, focal fibrous hyperplasia, papilloma, intraoral neurilemmoma, odontogenic hamartoma, peripheral ossifying fibroma, peripheral adenomatoid odontogenic tumor, peripheral calcifying odontogenic cyst, and peripheral odontogenic fibroma.